The $(-\beta)$-shift and associated Zeta Function

 We have seen in the previous subsection that when $ \beta > \gamma_0 $, the symbolic dynamical system $ \s $ is coded by the language $ \C $ and $ D $ is a subset of $ L_{\C^*} $.
 In fact, $ \s $ can be seen as the support of the maximal entropy measure.
 If furthermore $ d_{2i} < d_1 $ for all integer $ i > 0$, $ \C $ and $ \Delta_{odd} $ allow us to characterize words of $ \la $.

 When \eqref{6} is satisfied, it becomes increasingly unclear because of the non admissibility of certain concatenations of $ B_i $ (see Remark \ref{rem2}).
-In particular, for $ \beta < \gamma_0$, we know that $\s$ (and then $ S_{-\beta}$) is intransitive and $ \C = \{0\}$.
+In particular, for $ \beta < \gamma_0$, we know that $\s$ (and then $ S_{-\beta}$) is not transitive and $ \C = \{0\}$.
 This implies that the support of the maximal entropy measure is included in $ D$.
 It may asked: what is this support?
-With a view to determining this support, we study in detail hereafter the conditions of admissibiity of product of $ B_i $ and also, we get another formulation of the set $D$.
+With a view to determining this support, we study in detail hereafter the conditions of admissibility of product of $ B_i $ and also, we get another formulation of the set $D$.
 We exhibit different codes for the writing of these concatenations.
-A word of one of these codes generate periodic $(-\beta)$-expansion.
+If a language $ \Omega $ is one of these codes, any concatenation in $ \Omega $ is admissible.